B4N4NUS/Glue-VR/README.md

 ![themes](https://user-images.githubusercontent.com/71143870/166465466-916400c1-20f5-454e-8c95-a526cc59a552.gif)

 ## Skeleton renderer
 Sometimes it’s a real pain in the ass to correctly calibrate your skeleton.
-But I’ve made a solution!
+But I came up with a solution!

 Now from main server window you can go to Skeleton Renderer:

 ![render](https://user-images.githubusercontent.com/71143870/166465553-b7a28c61-6b6a-45e3-8bb9-4fd9a9d568bb.gif)

-It’s divided for 4 quarters: front view, side view, top-down view and renderer settings.
+It’s divided in 4 quarters: front view, side view, top-down view and renderer settings.

-In settings quarter you can hid/show skeleton joints represented as circles, hid/show labels with names of the joints, enable depth, which is realized by increasing and decreasing joints circles, also you can play with depth and scale multipliers.
+In the settings quarter you can hid/show skeleton joints represented as circles, hid/show labels with names of the joints, enable depth, which is realized by increasing and decreasing joints circles, also you can play with depth and scale multipliers.

 ![render](https://user-images.githubusercontent.com/71143870/166465693-010f98ef-36a6-4e95-9aa2-8ba0f9f6d0e4.png)